gabeclass/introcmdline/day1_typing/README.md

   --> Keyboard (I think?)

   ```
   C-a                     # Move cursor to start of line
   C-e                     # Move cursor to end of line
   C-d                     # Delete forward one character
   M-d                     # Delete forward one "word"
   M-backspace             # Delete backward one "word"
   M-f                     # Move cursor forward one "word"
   M-b                     # Move cursor backward one "word"

+  C-t                     # Transpose char at cursor & previous one
+  M-t                     # Transpose word at cursor & previous one

   C-u                     # Delete from cursor to start of line
   C-k                     # Delete from cursor to end of line
   C-y                     # "Yank" (pasted) last thing deleted

   C-_                     # Undo your last editing command
+  C-/                     # Undo your last editing command

   !!_                     # Last command in your history
   !$_                     # Last *argument* of last command
   ```